 The story of the Eckley village and the people who lived and worked in it is one of dynamic economic and social change.
 Beginning more than 160 years ago, it exemplified the clamor and conflict of the anthracite coal industry, which almost singlehandedly fueled the early stages of America’s industrial revolution.

 Today, Eckley is a museum representing the lives of the immigrant anthracite coal miners and their families.
-Come for a visit and experience life in northeastern Pennsylvania coal patch towns during the industrial revolution.
-Visit the Visitors’ Center exhibitions, take a guided tour, and learn more about the houses within the village.
+Come for a visit and experience life in northeastern Pennsylvania coal patch towns during the time when coal was an essential industrial fuel.
+Visit the Visitors’ Center exhibitions, take a guided tour, plan a trip around a living history event, and learn more about housing and daily lives within the village.

 Eckley Miners’ Village is administered by the Pennsylvania Historical and Museum Commission

-Tom Corbett, Governor
+Tom Wolf, Governor

 with active support from the Eckley Miners’ Village Associates